Heavy storms are one of the most stunning yet terrifying wonders at sea. Such weather disturbances claimed the lives of many ships.

 Another benefit of keeping the waves against the bow during heavy swell is to reduce the rolling effect of the ship.

-Rolling period is like “barbecuing” a vessel.
+The rolling period is like “barbecuing” a vessel.
 It’s the ship’s left and right movement like a barbecue in a stick.
-And this make the crew seasick as well as difficult to move around and even sleep.
+And this makes the crew seasick as well as difficult to move around and even sleep.

 When the wave is against the bow, the ship’s movement is like a seesaw.
 In nautical lingo, this is called pitching.
 It is more favorable than rolling.

-During heavy weather, all loose items outside and inside the accommodation are secured.
-This is the job of everyone especially the Bosun.
+During heavy weather, all loose items outside and inside the accommodation must be secured.
+This is the job of everyone, especially the Bosun.

-But sometimes, a few could be seen running around due to the intense waves colliding the ship.
+But sometimes, a few loose items could be seen running around due to the intense waves colliding the ship.

-When the storm is strong enough, its possible to experience positive and negative G (gravity).
+When the storm is very strong, it’s possible to experience positive and negative G (gravity).
 Sailors experience “weightlessness” as the ship is thrown into the air.
-The opposite happens (extra weight) if the vessel plunges into the waves.
+The opposite happens (added extra weight) if the vessel plunges into the waves.